kibo-money/kibo/README.md

 | [preview.kibo.money](https://preview.kibo.money) | Dev    | ![Version](https://img.shields.io/badge/dynamic/toml?url=https%3A%2F%2Fpreview.kibo.money%2FCargo.toml&query=%24.package.version&style=for-the-badge&label=%20&color=%23db9e03) | ![Status](https://img.shields.io/uptimerobot/status/m797869753-d40fc161bcb34624857a8082?style=for-the-badge&label=%20&up_color=%231cb454&down_color=%23e63636) | ![Height](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fpreview.kibo.money%2Fapi%2Flast-height.json&query=%24.value&style=for-the-badge&label=%20&color=%23f26610) | ![Ratio](https://img.shields.io/uptimerobot/ratio/m797869753-d40fc161bcb34624857a8082?style=for-the-badge&label=%20&color=%232f73f1) |

 Please open an issue if you want to add another instance

-## Structure

-- `parser`: The backbone of the project, it does most of the work by parsing and then computing datasets from the timechain
-  - Takes 2 to 4 days to parse the whole chain and create all datasets
-  - If up to date wil take 1-3mn to compute the last 100 blocks
-- `website`: A web app which displays the generated datasets in various charts
-- `server`: A small server which will serve both the website and the computed datasets via an API

 ## Endpoints